Photo by Ken Erickson |

 Downtown San Francisco, looking directly down Market Street to the Ferry Building

 The broadcast towers atop Mt.
-San Bruno
+San Bruno, located five miles south of Sutro Tower.

 Oakland and the East Bay hills with Mt.
-Diablo in the distance
+Diablo in the distance.

 A beautiful old view of Sutro Tower at sunset